 It is possible to apply for two loans from different locations if you meet the eligibility requirements, mainly credit score and debt-to-income ratio.
 When lenders decide if you are eligible for a loan from them, they will consider your other loans that have an impact on your debt-to-income ratio.
 You can have more than one personal loan with some lenders or you can have several personal loans from different lenders.
 Theoretically, you could even apply for multiple loans from the same lender.
 However, keep in mind that different lenders have different restrictions; some prohibit it altogether, while others impose other requirements.

 These may include a waiting period or a requirement that you have made a certain amount of on-time payments on your first loan before you get your second loan.
 Some may say no, forcing you to look for another loan, while others might allow more than one at a time.
 A second personal loan can seriously affect your credit score and overall financial health if you're not careful.
 In short, the short answer is that yes, you can get another payday loan if you already have one.
 But in reality, it's more complicated.

 You shouldn't try to get more than one payday loan.
 You'll end up stuck in a debt cycle and your financial situation could take months or even years to recover.
 Instead, first explore some of the other options listed here.
 You can have 1 to 3 personal loans from the same lender at the same time, in most cases, depending on the lender.
 But there is no limit to the total amount of personal loans you can have at once between multiple lenders.

 The amount of loans you can have is limited only by your income relative to your expenses, including existing debt obligations.
 The simple answer is yes: it is possible to have several loans at the same time.
 However, there are certain problems that can arise if you want to do this.
 While there is generally no limit to the amount of personal loans you can open in general, lenders usually set their own restrictions.
 We'll walk you through this and the ins and outs of having multiple personal loans below.
 Banks usually do not allow you to accept two personal loans from several lenders.

 Even if you qualify at first, both loans will appear on your credit report, which banks monitor.
 Depending on the bank's policy, you may be asked to return the funds.
 You may be able to find out what happens if you apply for two loans at once by reading the loan agreement.
 Many lenders allow multiple outstanding personal loans.
 You can apply for a personal loan from several banks or lenders online, as long as you qualify.

 However, if you already have a lot of outstanding debts, a lender may not approve an additional loan.
 If you've almost paid off a loan and don't have many other existing debts, you may be approved for another loan.
 If you pay off that loan early, you'll save money in interest and be able to use the monthly amount you were paying on the loan and funnel it to your other debts or to an emergency fund.
 Cash advance apps, sometimes also called paycheck advance apps, are similar to payday loans, but they don't charge interest.
 There is nothing, not even the law that prevents them from giving you a second payday loan, even if you already have one.

 You should assume that every additional payday loan you get will have worse terms than the previous loan.
 A good way to see what personal loan amounts you can get is to use WalletHub's personal loan comparison tool.
 Prosper borrowers must wait a minimum of six months after receiving their first loan before applying for a second loan.
 Of course, you have the option of applying for a second loan with a new lender, but they will be able to see that you already have a personal loan in place, which may put you at greater risk for them.
 Personal loans can definitely be a better way to borrow than using credit cards, but applying for multiple loans at once can come at a cost.
 Payday loans, also called short-term loans, cash advances, and small personal loans, are mainly regulated by state law.

 Upstart borrowers have to wait 60 days before reapplying if they repay the loan in less than six months or if they recently repaid a loan and any of the last six payments were not made on time.
 If you realize that you need more funds than you originally anticipated, can afford to incur more debt, and you have already paid off part of your original loan, a second loan could help you.
-Or, if you applied for a personal loan for a large expense, such as a wedding, and now you need to cover the cost of home remodeling in order to sell your home at a higher value, it might make sense to apply for another loan for that purpose.
+Or, if you applied for a personal loan for a large expense such as a wedding and now need to cover the cost of home remodeling in order to sell your home at a higher value, it might make sense to apply for another loan for that purpose.